telerik/maui-docs/controls/slideview/commands.md

 ---
 title: Commands
 page_title: .NET MAUI SlideView Documentation - Commands
-description: Check our &quot;Commands&quot; documentation article for Telerik UI for .NET Maui SlideView control.
+description: "Use the exposed commands of the Telerik UI for .NET MAUI SlideView to programmatically navigate throught the items."
 position: 7
 slug: slideview-commands
 ---

 # .NET MAUI SlideView Commands

 The Telerik UI for .NET MAUI SlideView exposes a number of commands which will be executed when the slide actions occurs.
-To do this you can use the **Commands** collection.
+To do this you can use the `Commands` collection.

 The control provides commands that handles the navigations throught the items: